 Personal Development

-Personal, Social, Health and Economic Education
+Personal, Social, Health and Economic (PSHE) Education

-The Primary Laurus PSHE & Citizenship curriculum aims to develop the knowledge, skills and attributes children need to protect and enhance their wellbeing and to independently thrive in a time of rapid change, with new and unpredictable opportunities and challenges constantly emerging.
+The Laurus Primary PSHE & Citizenship curriculum aims to develop the knowledge, skills and attributes children need to protect and enhance their wellbeing and to independently thrive in a time of rapid change, with new and unpredictable opportunities and challenges constantly emerging.

 SMSC is essential for children and young people’s individual development, as well as the development of society as a whole.

-Spiritual development
+Spiritual Development

 Children’s spiritual development involves the growth of their sense of self, their unique potential, their understanding of their strengths and weaknesses, and their will to achieve.
 As their curiosity about themselves and their place in the world increases, they try to answer for themselves some of life’s fundamental questions.
 They develop the knowledge, skills, understanding, qualities and attitudes they need to foster their own inner lives and non-material wellbeing.

-Moral development
+Moral Development

 Moral development involves children acquiring an understanding of the difference between right and wrong and of moral conflict, a concern for others and the will to do what is right.
 They are able and willing to reflect on the consequences of their actions and learn how to forgive themselves and others.
 They develop the knowledge, skills and understanding, qualities and attitudes they need in order to make responsible moral decisions and act on them.

-Social development
+Social Development

 Social development involves children acquiring an understanding of the responsibilities and rights of being members of families and communities (local, national and global), and an ability to relate to others and to work with others for the common good.
 They display a sense of belonging and an increasing willingness to participate.
 They develop the knowledge, skills, understanding, qualities and attitudes they need to become active citizens within their community.

-Cultural development
+Cultural Development

 Cultural development involves children acquiring an understanding of cultural traditions and heritage, and the ability to appreciate and respond to ‘the arts’.
 The children will acquire a respect for their own culture and that of others, an interest in others’ ways of doing things and curiosity about differences.
 They develop the knowledge, skills, understanding, qualities and attitudes they need to understand, appreciate and contribute to culture.

 At Cheadle Hulme Primary School, we believe the importance of SMSC is central to the development and growth of pupils as people and at the heart of what teachers would say education is all about.
-Within these topics and in fact throughout the curriculum we also promote British Values.
+Within these topics and throughout the curriculum we also promote British Values.

 Awareness and Celebration Days